Latest reopenings mark return to business in mainland US

 The United States' first confirmed case of COVID-19 was reported north of Seattle in Snohomish County in January 2020.
 Washington state also saw the nation’s first deadly outbreak, at a nursing home east of Seattle.

-“God gave me another opportunity to live, and the doctor's did,” said Calderon, who attended the governor's reopening event in Portland.
+“God gave me another opportunity to live, and the doctor's did,” Calderon said at the governor's reopening event in Portland.
 He added he is ready to finally go on a vacation again as restrictions are lifted.

 For more than a year, Oregon has had some of the nation’s strictest coronavirus-related safety measures — mask requirements inside and outside, limited gatherings and weekslong forced closures of indoor dining, gyms and theaters.
 Even major school districts didn’t reopen to in-person learning until April.